AntonisGkortzis/islander/guide.md

 #### <a name="sightseeing_ikaria"></a>Sightseeing
   * <b>Xristos Rachwn</b> : The little gaulatic village.
 During the early hours you can't hear anything happening in the area.
-An informal rule says that the stores open after 9 in the night ,as the locals work in the morning cropping their fields.
+An informal rule says that the stores open after 9 in the night,as the locals work in the morning cropping their fields.
 This custom is still going on and Raches is unofficially the heart of Ikaria.

   * <b>Mounte Monastery</b>: Is a female monastery established in the 13th century with really iconic old pictures.
 It is located close to Xristos Rachwn in a magnificent green area with amazing view.
 If it happens you visit this monastery it is worth trying the handmade treats of the nun.